top of page

 Adela has had the pleasure of training under many notable Dance Artists, including Julia Sasso, John Ottman, Carol Anderson, Tracey Norman, and Helen Jones.

 Until 2017, Adela taught Highland, Ballet and Contemporary at the Owen Sound Academy of Performing Arts, and she was honoured to become the owner and Artistic Director of the new Academy in August 2017.
 Since then, Adela has continued to train dancers in these styles as well as teaching Preschool, Adult Dance, and Parent & Tot.
-She has put four full dance recitals on stage, including The Nutcracker in 2018 and the Academy's comeback celebration Human this past June.
-Recently Adela has begun further outreach and contemporary dance artistry with her latest creative project, Wildflower Dance Arts.
+She has put 6 full dance recitals on stage, including The Nutcracker in 2018 and 2022 and the Academy's most recent production of Moonlight this past June.
+In 2022 Adela began further outreach and contemporary dance artistry when she founded the youth dance company, Wildflower Dance Arts.
 Through her years of training at the OSAPA and York, Adela discovered a real passion for teaching and creating dance and is honoured to be able to continue sharing her art with this community.

 Photo Credit: Candra Schank